OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 <img src="docs/screenshots/UtilitiesPage.png" width="600" alt="Utilities Page">

 - **Keyboard Utilities:** Some applications (mostly 2D-monitor applications with tackled-on/modded-in VR support) do not support the VR keyboard but require an actual physical keyboard for text input.
 This utilities allow to send emulated key strokes from VR keyboard input to such application to overcome this limitation.
 Does not work in desktop mode.
+The "Keyboard Input" button works as described [here](docs/specs/Keyboard_Manager-Parser_Spec.txt).

 - **Alarm Clock:** Just a simple alarm clock so you don't miss important appointments.
 VR can sure mess up perception of time.
 Does not work in desktop mode.

-- **Steam Desktop Overlay Width:** Allows to increase the size of the Steam desktop overlay.
-Useful for multi-monitor setups.
-It is saved between sessions.

 - **Media Control Keys:** Allows controlling a media player through the media keys.
 This is the same as having a keyboard with media keys and then pressing them.
 Should support most common media players.